JulianChuan/cloud-resume/documentation/setup/02-admin-user-setup.md

 - If you've followed these exact steps, the *Account ID* should be pre-populated with our chosen *Account Alias* name.<br>
   **Enter** the *IAM user name* and *Password* from the previous steps and **Sign in**.
 - This time you will now be logged in as the *iamadmin* user of the *General* AWS account.
 If you click the account drop down, you will be able this information.
 If you'll recall, we gave this *IAM user* admin permissions so it does have full control over this account - the same access as the *Root User*.
-- The last step we need to do is to [Add MFA](01-aws-account-setup.md#step-2a-adding-multi-factor-authentication-mfa) on our *iamadmin* user.
+- The last step we need to do is to [Add MFA](01-aws-account-setup.md#step-2a-adding-multi-factor-authentication-mfa) on our *iamadmin* user - similar to what we did for the *Root User*.